CESSProject/doc-v2/consensus-miner/running.md

 - **Full**：Full nodes possess all the functionalities, designed to be compatible with existing TEE Worker types.
 Registration requires `binding to consensus nodes`;

 - **Verifier**：Verification nodes primarily handle idle and servicing random challenges.
-This type also needs to be `bound to consensus nodes` for registration;
+This type also needs to be `binding to consensus nodes` for registration;

 - **Marker**：Authentication nodes are used to calculate tags for user-serviced files, process idle key generation, idle authentication, and idle replacement tasks.
-This type can be registered independently and serves a designated storage node cluster. ***Running the consensus node in this capacity does not increase reputation points***；
+This type can be registered independently and serves a designated storage node cluster. **Running the consensus node in this capacity does not increase reputation points**；

 Running the consensus miner in `Full` and `Verifier` capacities requires two separate accounts.
 If you already have your own Stash account or want to designate someone else's Stash account, you do not need to perform the **Bond Fund** operation below.